dram1964/cloudarchitect/docs/ml/llm/gpt.md

 ## Using OpenAI Models

-To interact with the models available on OpenAI with python use the openai module:
+To interact with the models available on OpenAI with Python use the `openai`
+module:

 ```python
 import os